misc0110/livehist/README.md

 | --help / -h | Show the help                                                                              |
 | --outfile=FILE / -o FILE | Output latest histogram to file FILE.                                         |
 | --atomic / -a | On Ctrl+C, application finishes printing the histogram.                                  |

+## Compile

+There are no dependencies on third-party libraries.
+To compile, simply run

+    make